AlinaZakharovadev/AlinaZakharovadev/README.md

 👋 Hi, I’m @AlinaZakharovadev!

-👀 I’m passionate about frontend development and UX/UI design.
+👀 I’m passionate about Frontend development.

 🔭 Currently diving into JavaScript and React.js to build interactive and user-friendly web experiences.